 - Ideal sponsor alignment: Brands aiming to widen their local philanthropic footprint and make changes close to home, here in Houston

 - Sponsorship types that work well: Pro bono services, direct donations, in-kind goods and services, grants and sponsorships

 - Top sponsor recognition strategies: Thank-you plaques fashioned from building or construction materials, messages and updates from families or neighborhoods that have benefited from sponsorship meet-and-greets with sponsored individuals or families

 Companies that make regular contributions to housing and community infrastructure in Houston:

-Veteran affairs fall under public-social benefits charities and receive roughly 7 percent of all charitable donations.
-From veteran-only continuing-education scholarships to career placements or skills-development services, there is a wide range of ways businesses can help military nonprofits.
+Veteran affairs fall under the public-social benefits charities category, which received around $48 billion donations in 2020, increasing in donations by 15.7%.
+From veteran continual education scholarships to career placements or skills-development services, there is a wide range of ways businesses can help military nonprofits.

 Companies that make regular contributions to veteran affairs in the greater Houston area: